FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 3.rst

 .. image:: ../img/Workshop/Worksh032.png

-**Note: If an internet connection is not available, aerial images are saved to QGIS Lesson 1/Aerials folder.**
+.. note:: If an internet connection is not available, aerial images are saved to QGIS Lesson 1/Aerials folder.

-**Note: If QuickMapServices does not have Google maps, go to QuickMapServices/Settings/More Services/Get Contributed Pack.**
+.. note:: If QuickMapServices does not have Google maps, go to QuickMapServices/Settings/More Services/Get Contributed
+          Pack.

 Step 4: Add an inflow node
 ___________________________